-The goal of all discipline is not only to help children act correctly and think correctly, but also to be the person God wants them to be.
+The goal of all discipline is not only to help a child act correctly and think correctly but also to help him or her form their identity.
 The wise parent looks beyond behavior to what’s going on at a deeper level.
 This involves the child’s attitudes and motivations.
 Many parents work hard to help their children look good on the outside by concentrating on behavior.
 Inadvertently, these parents teach their children “image management.”
 When those same children reveal unresolved issues of the heart as they grow older, the parents are devastated.
 Their parenting style dealt efficiently with behavior change but left the heart virtually untouched.

 All parents realize the futility of trying to teach an unrepentant child or a child caught up in emotions.
-A Break can motivate right thinking and prepare the child for teaching.
-A Break removes a child from a situation or activity immediately following misbehavior.
-A reminder of the rule may be helpful and the child is instructed to take a Break to change the heart.
-The location for the Break is a place away from any activity or stimulation.
-The child shouldn’t talk to anyone until ready to return to the parent.
-A Break allows the child, under the guidance of the parent, to determine when to come back and talk about the problem.
+A break can motivate right thinking and prepare the child for teaching.
+A break removes a child from a situation or activity immediately following misbehavior.
+A reminder of the rule may be helpful and the child is instructed to take a break to change the heart.
+The location for the break is a place away from any activity or stimulation.
+The child shouldn’t talk to anyone until they’re ready to return to the parent.
+A break allows the child, under the guidance of the parent, to determine when to come back and talk about the problem.

-A Break is not the same as time out.
-Typically, time out is a term used for isolating a child as a punishment by simply sending that child away for a set period of time.
+A Break is not the same as a timeout.
+Typically, timeout is a term used for isolating a child as a punishment by simply sending that child away for a set period of time.
 Expecting children to solve problems alone, however, is simply unrealistic.
 Furthermore, the isolation can appear to force children away from the love of a parent.
-A Break is a much more valuable technique because, if done correctly, it focuses on the heart.
-We’re not suggesting that parents should always use a Break in place of other consequences.
+A break is a much more valuable technique because, if done correctly, it focuses on the heart.
+We’re not suggesting that parents should always use a break in place of other consequences.
 In fact, it may be used in conjunction with other methods of discipline.
 But administering a consequence and walking away isn’t enough.
 That often doesn’t address the heart.